UC Davis Pre-Health Conference

 The conference provides direct contact with deans of admission, admission officers, financial aid officers, faculty and staff from various health professional programs at the university.

 The 2016 conference will take place at UC Davis on Oct.
-8. Visit prehealthconference.ucdavis.edu/index.html for more information and to register for the event.—Hayley Stevenson
+8. Visit prehealthconference.ucdavis.edu/index.html for more information and to register for the event.

 Recent Comments